Three, Two, One

 Simone de Beauvoir dies on Monday, 14th April, aged 78.

-At 0100hours on the same day the USA launches an air strike against Libya in retaliation for alleged Libyan terrorist attacks on American targets, including the bomb attack at the La Belle disco in Berlin.
+At 1.00am on the same day the USA launches an air strike against Libya in retaliation for alleged Libyan terrorist attacks on American targets, including the bomb attack at the La Belle disco in Berlin.

 The British World Wide Television News (WWTN) journalist, John McCarthy, is abducted in Beirut on Thursday, 17th April.

-The Duchess of Windsor, formerly Mrs. Wallice Simpson, dies on 24th April, aged 89.
+The Duchess of Windsor, formerly Mrs. Wallis Simpson, dies on 24th April, aged 89.
 On 29th April her body is buried next to her husband, the abdicated King Edward VIII, at Frogmore in Windsor.

 |

-| May |
+May |

-Twenty-one people are killed and forty-one injured in Sri Lanka on Saturday, 3rd May, when a bomb explodes on board an Air Lanka Tristar at Colombo airport.
+Twenty-one people are killed and forty-one injured in Sri Lanka on Saturday, 3rd May, when a bomb explodes on board an Air Lanka Tristar at Colombo Airport.

-In Argentina on 16th May the former President, General Galtieri, is sentenced to 12 years in prison for his part in the Falklands war.
+In Argentina on 16th May the former President, General Galtieri, is sentenced to 12 years in prison for his part in the Falklands War.

 On Saturday, 24th May Margaret Thatcher becomes the first British Prime Minister to visit Israel.